8 Tips for Visiting Baja, Mexico

 We’ve traveled Baja in a vehicle with a range of about 350 miles and had some anxiety about fuel.
 Never got stranded because we always topped off and knew where the next station should be.
 But it was a concern.
 Now we’re lucky enough to get over 500 miles off of one tank and have zero concerns.

-Auto parts stores and knowledgeable mechanics are around most towns in Baja Mexico.
-If you have a common vehicle (Chevy, Ford, Toyota), chances are that you’ll find what you need.
 On the other hand, specialized cars (Subaru, Mercedes, BMW) are much more challenging to find parts for.
-They’ll likely be available near the border and down south in La Paz & Los Cabos.
-The middle of the peninsula could be a tough time for specialized vehicles.
+They’ll likely be available near the border and down south in La Paz & Los Cabos, where you can find many dealerships and specialty mechanics.
+The middle of the peninsula could be a tough time for certain vehicles.

 Related: The Complete Guide to Bahia de los Angeles